Olive’s Cottage has been in continuous operation since 2004, welcoming guests from all over the world for over 14 years.

 The lounge has a CD, DVD and radio system, as well as TV.
 There is no wood fire, but there is a very effective artificial ‘fire’ which prompts rave reviews from visitors.

-The kitchen is fitted with modern appliances (including microwave oven, dishwasher, and electric stove top and oven) and is well-equipped with crockery, glassware and cooking equipment.
+The kitchen is fitted with modern appliances (including microwave oven, coffee pod machine, dishwasher, and electric stove top and oven) and is well-equipped with crockery, glassware and cooking equipment.
 It is designed to be a functional kitchen which food lovers should find more than adequate.

 The kitchen and dining area, with views to die for, lead seamlessly onto the main deck overlooking the river.